textileio/papers/draft.md

 as `Put`, `Get`, and `Del` to an internal (i.e., private) Model as in the previous section, with similarly defined methods.
-The generated Events would then mutate the internal map-like view Model effectively encapsulating the entire Event Store in a database structure that satisfies a given interface (see [@lst:KVStore] for example).
+The generated Events would then mutate the internal map-like view Model effectively encapsulating the entire Store in a database structure that satisfies a given interface (see [@lst:KVStore] for example).
 These too would be distributed as Modules, making it easy for developers to swap in or substitute existing backend infrastructure.